The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$

 where Re$(\nu)>1$.
-Bate \cite[pg 28, 36]{B} shows this last quantity is a Fourier coefficient of a metaplectic Eisenstein series on the double cover of $\text{SL}(2,\mathbb{R})$ and evaluates it in terms of quadratic L-functions when $n\neq0$ and $\zeta$ when $n=0$.
+Bate \cite[pg 26, 35]{B} shows that (\ref{KloostermanDirichlet}) is a Fourier coefficient of a metaplectic Eisenstein series on the double cover of $\text{SL}(2,\mathbb{R})$ and evaluates it in terms of quadratic L-functions when $n\neq0$ and $\zeta$ when $n=0$.

-We record an additional identity used in the calculation of the constant term.
+The following identity is used in the calculation of the constant term.
 Let $n\in\mathbb{Z}_{>0}$, then